Trump's new travel ban blocked: What you need to know

 Story highlights

-- Judge concludes ban was unconstitutional and discriminatory
+- Hawaii judge concludes ban was unconstitutional and discriminatory

-- President defiant about the ban, and predicts victory upon the appeal
+- President defiant about ban, predicts victory upon appeal

-(CNN)Just hours before it was due to go into effect, US President Donald Trump's revised executive order banning travelers from six Muslim-majority nations had been struck down by a federal court in Hawaii late Wednesday.
+(CNN)Just hours before it was due to go into effect, US President Donald Trump's revised executive order banning travelers from six Muslim-majority nations was struck down by a federal court in Hawaii late Wednesday.

+Thursday morning, a federal judge in Maryland also temporarily blocked the order.

 The new ban was announced earlier this month and would have barred people from Iran, Libya, Somalia, Sudan, Syria, and Yemen from entering the US for 90 days and all refugees for 120 days.